 Internet-based information can easily be lost.
 By attaching a unique identification marker to the information instead of a regular web address, sustained access to the data is ensured, even if they are relocated.
-This unique identification marker is called a persistent identifier.
+This unique identification marker is called a persistent identifier (PID).
 The objective is to maintain the durability of both the identifier and the identified information.

-Persistent identifiers at DANS
+PIDs at DANS

 DANS uses Digital Object Identifiers (DOIs).
 Each dataset stored at DANS has a unique DOI and new datasets are automatically assigned a DOI upon deposition.
 You can use this DOI when citing the associated dataset.
 Each dataset also contains a set of instructions in “Cite as” format to facilitate data citation by secondary users using the DOI.